DHTMLX/gantt-docs/data/desktop/excel.md

-Export to Excel and iCal
+Export/Import to Excel and Export to iCal
 ===========================================

 The dhtmlxGantt library allows you to export data from the Gantt chart in the Excel and iCal formats.